Eva Zimmermann (linguistics, phonology)

 I am a linguist and I mainly work in theoretical phonology.

 My main research interest is the phonology-morphology interface and hence phenomena like non-concatenative morphology and lexical exceptions to phonological processes.
-Much of my work focusses on supra-segmental processes involving like length, tone or template effects.
+Much of my work focusses on supra-segmental processes involving tone, length, or template effects.
 One theoretical assumption I am currently working on a lot are Gradient Symbolic Representations and hence the idea that all linguistic elements have gradient activity levels.

 One empirical focus of my work are indigenuous languages of America: I work, for example, on tone in Otomanguean, on non-concatenative morphology in Salishan, on verbal agreement in Algonquian, on lexical exceptions in Maipurean, or reduplication in Wakashan.